frappe/frappe/frappe/docs/user/en/guides/app-development/how-to-create-custom-fields-during-app-installation.md

 Your custom app can automatically add **Custom Fields** to DocTypes outside of your app when it is installed to a new site.

-To do this, add the new custom fields that your app requires, using the Frappe web application.
+To do this, add the new custom fields that your app requires, using the Frappé web application.

 In your `hooks.py` file, add `"Custom Fields"`